svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 **account_id**

-The `account_id` is [derived from the public key](accounts.html#address-encoding) and designates the *potential* for an account to be created in the SGY Ledger.
-It is important to know that while an `account_id` exists, no actual account exists in the SGY Ledger until the `account_id` receives its first SGY payment.
+The `account_id` is [derived from the public key](accounts.html#address-encoding) and designates the *potential* for an account to be created in the RCP Ledger.
+It is important to know that while an `account_id` exists, no actual account exists in the RCP Ledger until the `account_id` receives its first RCP payment.
 In addition, the `account_id` can't send any transactions until after it's received a transaction that funds and creates the account.

 The `account_id` (without a funded account) can, however, be used as a [regular key](#regular-key-pair) or a [member of a signer list](multi-signing.html) to authorize transactions for another account that does exist.

-To create a funded account stored in the ledger, the `account_id` must [receive a `Payment` transaction](payment.html#creating-accounts) that provides enough SGY to meet the [reserve requirement](reserves.html).
+To create a funded account stored in the ledger, the `account_id` must [receive a `Payment` transaction](payment.html#creating-accounts) that provides enough RCP to meet the [reserve requirement](reserves.html).

 For more information about the `wallet_propose` response, see [`wallet_propose`](wallet_propose.html).